xiaoyeye/CCST/README.md

-# 2. Intructions of usage: demo code is tested on MERFISH.
+# 2. Intructions: Demo on MERFISH.

 ## 2.1 Raw data

 Raw data is put in the folder "merfish".
 Need to be extracted firstly.

-## 2.2 Data Preprocessing and Gaph construction
+## 2.2 Data Preprocessing and Gaph Construction

 Run 'data_generation_merfish.py' to preprocess the raw data.

 `python data_generation_merfish.py`

 The pocessed data will be save in folder "generated_data".
-After perpeocessing, there are 1368 cells with 1892 selected genes.
+After that, there are 1368 cells with 1892 selected genes.
 Specificlly, the following five files will be used in CCST.

 (1) *features_array_after_removal_low_var.npy* saves the preprocessed gene expression.
 Shape=(1368,1892)